 For more information about the story behind my practice, please click here.

-My clinical practice is largely a commitment to you.
-A commitment to help you understand yourself more fully, to gain an understanding of how you got to where you are and to explore some of the life patterns that are no longer serving you.
+My clinical practice is a commitment to helping you understand yourself more fully and to explore some of the life patterns that are no longer serving you.
 Some of the reasons people come and see me include:

 -